The Intro (EP)

-The Intro is the debut EP by Canadian singer/songwriter Ruth B. It was released on November 27, 2015, and was met with generally positive reviews.
+The Intro is the debut extended play (EP) by Canadian singer and songwriter Ruth B. Columbia Records released it on November 27, 2015.
+She recorded the EP at a studio located in Brooklyn for two days.
+Prior to the release of The Intro, Ruth B gained attention through her singing videos on Vine, which inspired her to write the EP's lead single "Lost Boy".
+Despite receiving little to no promotion, the single met commercial success and subsequently led to her signing a recording contract with Columbia Records.

 Background

 Ruth B had initially gained popularity by posting six-second snippets of her singing on Vine; she was encouraged by her fans to write a full-length song, so she wrote "Lost Boy", which ended up being her first hit.
-The song entered the Top 100 of the iTunes chart "with no promotion", and B began receiving offers for recording contracts from various record labels.
+The song entered the Top 100 of the iTunes chart without promotion, and she began receiving offers for recording contracts from various record labels.
 She signed to Columbia Records and shortly after began recording music for "The Intro."
-B stated in an interview with Rookie that being signed "felt really validating and cool that people in the business thought that I could do it, not just my friends and family."
+B stated in an interview with the Rookie magazine that being signed "felt really validating and cool that people in the business thought that [she] could do it, not just [her] friends and family."

 Writing and recording

 Ruth B began writing music after being signed to her record label; she stated that she wanted to take an "honest, real, and vulnerable" approach when writing the music.
-Ruth B self-produced her entire EP, and wrote 14 songs for the EP, selecting 4 to be included on the release.
-Three of the EP's songs ("Lost Boy", "Golden", and "2 Broke Kids") were written prior to Ruth B's signing to the record label; she wrote "Superficial Love" shortly after being signed.
+Ruth B self-produced her entire EP, and three of the EP's songs ("Lost Boy", "Golden", and "2 Broke Kids") were written prior to Ruth B's signing to the record label; she wrote "Superficial Love" shortly after being signed.
 The EP was recorded in two days at a music studio in Brooklyn.

 Release

-The album was released as an MP3 on 27 November 2015, and re-released on CD in 2016, following the success of "Lost Boy".
+The Intro was released as an MP3 on 27 November 2015, and re-released on CD in 2016, following the success of "Lost Boy".

 Critical reception

 Andy Kellman, writing for AllMusic, calls the lyrics "elegant and direct" and concludes that the EP is "all aching love songs that are nonetheless comforting."
+The Diamondback admin viewed the EP's raw production as a strength and predicted that Ruth B would attract greater attention as her career continued to develop beyond her early popularity on Vine.